Zemaneh-Yosef/.github/profile/README.md

 This time is calculated as 6 zmaniyot/seasonal hours after sunrise.
 The GR"A calculates a zmaniyot/seasonal hour by taking the time between sunrise and sunset (elevation included) and divides it into 12 equal parts.

-Earliest Mincha - Mincha Gedolah:
+Earliest Mincha - Mincha Gedola:

 This time is calculated as 30 regular minutes after Chatzot (Mid-Day).
 However, if the zmaniyot/seasonal minutes are longer, we use those minutes instead to be stringent.
 The GR"A calculates a zmaniyot/seasonal hour by taking the time between sunrise and sunset (elevation included) and divides it into 12 equal parts.
 Then we divide one of those 12 parts into 60 to get a zmaniyot/seasonal minute."